Berezinskii--Kosterlitz--Thouless transition in a context-sensitive random language model: Language model

+For Monte Carlo updates, the change of the energy of a system by a spin flip is crucially important; Eq.~\eqref{supp_eq_Delta_E_001_001} for $\sigma_0 \to \tilde{\sigma}_0 = - \sigma_0$ becomes

-We review the studies on phase transitions of the one-dimensional long-range Ising model (the one-dimensional long-range Potts model with $K = 2$)~\eqref{supp_eq_def_long_range_Potts_model_001_001}.
-For this model, phase transitions happen for $s \in (0, 1)$ while phase transitions do not exist for $s > 1$~\cite{Dyson_001, Dyson_002, Dyson_003, Tomita_001, Martinez-Herrera_001}.
+Next, we review the studies on phase transitions of the one-dimensional long-range Ising model (the one-dimensional long-range Potts model with $K = 2$)~\eqref{supp_eq_def_long_range_Potts_model_001_001}.
+For this model, phase transitions occur for $s \in (0, 1)$ while phase transitions do not occur for $s > 1$~\cite{Dyson_001, Dyson_002, Dyson_003, Tomita_001, Martinez-Herrera_001}.
 In Ref.~\cite{Frohlich_001}, the existence of a phase transition for $s = 1$ was reported.
-Furthermore, When $s = 1$, it is known that the BKT transition happens~\cite{Kosterlitz_003, Kosterlitz_004}.
+Furthermore, when $s = 1$, it is known that the BKT transition occurs~\cite{Kosterlitz_003, Kosterlitz_004}.

-There are numerous studies on critical exponents for various $s$~\cite{Luijten_001}.
+There are numerous studies on critical exponents for various $s$, which is called the decay exponent in this paper~\cite{Luijten_001}.
 For $s \in (0, 0.5)$, it has been reported that the phase transition follows the mean-field approximation and exhibits a jump in the specific heat~\cite{Krech_001}.
 Additionally, the critical exponent is noted to be independent of temperature in this range~\cite{Aizenman_001}.
 For $s \in (0.5, 1.0)$, a sharp peak in the specific heat suggests a phase transition distinct from that predicted by the mean-field approximation~\cite{Krech_001}.
-In this paper, we consider $s$ within this range for simplicity.
+In this paper, we consider the decay exponent $s$ within this range for simplicity.
 Furthermore, at $s = 1$, there is a jump in magnetization~\cite{Dyson_003, Aizenman_002, Thouless_001}.
 It is also worth noting that an effective MC method was proposed in Ref.~\cite{Fukui_001}.